 (b) If a part of the ticket has been used, a quantity not less than the difference between the price of the ticket paid and the price applicable to the trip between the points for which the ticket has been used.
 Unless the flight no longer makes sense in relation to the travel plan, in which case the amount of the ticket price paid will be refunded.

-(c) If, after purchasing the trip, the passenger is prevented from starting the trip or continuing it due to death, hospitalization or illness that makes it impossible to travel by plane on the date of the flight, plus or minus 3 days (extended to 20 days in the case of death), the ticket may be refunded, or the date can be changed, or a voucher may be given, as per Art.
+(c) If, after purchasing the trip, the passenger is prevented from starting the trip or continuing it due to death, hospitalization or illness that makes it impossible to travel by plane on the date of the flight, plus or minus 3 days (extended to 20 days in the case of death), the ticket may be refunded, or the date can be changed, as per Art.
 3.2 (c) and (d).

 3. Voluntary refund